bmc-cs-software-analysis/383/project/Project.md

 {{page.type}}: {{page.title}}
 =============================================================

 Automated testing aims to generate tests which find bugs, prevent regressions and provide documentation.
 In this project, we will target bug finding as a use case for test generation.
+In other words, our goal will be to generate tests which find bugs.

 In general there are two types of bugs:
 1. safety property violations